 In turn, Watson married Rayner in 1920.
 John and Rosalie had two children, James and William Watson, and they raised them in the behaviorist principles John believed.
 Like their half-sister, Mary, both sons also later attempted suicide.
 Son William successfully committed suicide in 1954.

 Along the way Watson wrote the book “Psychological Care of Infant and Child” in 1928 with help from his mistress-turned-wife.
 In their book, Watson proclaimed his belief that children should be treated as young adults and warned against the inevitable dangers of a mother providing too much love and affection.
 Watson explained that love, along with everything else as the behaviorist saw the world, is conditioned.
 Watson supported his warnings by mentioning another head-shaking notion, invalidism, saying that society does not overly comfort children as they become young adults in the real world, so parents should not set up these unrealistic expectations.
-Watson said that nothing about parenting is instinctual.
+Watson said that nothing about parenting being instinctual.

 This quack later admitted he should not have written the book, as he wasn’t knowledgeable enough.
 Yet, only in a kakistocracy would such a book be heavily promoted by the usual suspects (The New York Slimes, et al) and become extremely popular.
 Many critics were surprised to see his contemporaries come to accept his views.
 The book sold 100,000 copies within just a few months of release.
 He became president of the American Psychological Association.